 OUR GREATEST NEED IS TO FIND ADOPTIVE FAMILIES WHO CAN PROVIDE A SAFE AND LOVING HOME TO:

-- children with diverse ethnic and cultural backgrounds
+- are of diverse ethnic and cultural backgrounds

 How can I find out more?

-Contact Jennifer Veenstra @ email@example.com, with any questions.
-You can also attend an in-person Adoption Information Session or an online Foster/Adoption Information Webinar (click here for date and time).
+To learn more about adopting specifically through CCAS Hamilton please Contact Carrie MacNeill @email@example.com.
+You can also attend an in-person Adoption Information Session or an online Foster/Adoption Information Webinar (click here for date and time)